asjad99/Sequential-Decision-Making-/README.md

 # Index of Jupyter (IPython) Notebooks

 Data Science has been around for a while.
 Even big data has been around for a while(Hubble has been sending us image data and Scientists at CERN have been collecting Tera Bytes to uncover the secrets of the universe).
 Business recently realised that can extract value out of the data they collect(e.g user data and event data) to make data-informed decisions which replaces the old model of going with the gut instinct, loudest voice, and best argument methods.
 The insights gathered through this process can help improve existing processes and lower operations cost.
 Learning 'how to be smart with data' is also bit of an art, that requires experience and practice.
+For more details see [Competing in a Data-Driven World: An executive Guide](https://asjadkhan.ghost.io/generating-business-value-with-ai-an-executive-guide/)

 Instead of providing a sophisticated definition of Data Science, We run with this definition for now(by J. Kolter at CMU):